On this page

 - Comfortable and able to interact in a group environment

 - Able to participate in the program.
-Participation in programs is based on the participant’s individual needs; however, it is asked that participants demonstrate the ability to participate in at least 50% of the program
+Participation in programs is based on the participant’s individual needs; however, it is asked that participants demonstrate the ability to participate in at least 50 per cent of the program

 - Able to interact and participate in the program in a way that is safe for themselves and others